 Ultimately, budgeting isn’t just a financial tool; it’s a relationship tool.
 It creates a sense of partnership, shared responsibility, and unity in the journey toward common goals.

 Start by recording all sources of income and every single expense for 30 days, no exceptions.
-This includes fixed costs like rent, variable spending like groceries, and even small, frequent purchases such as coffee or streaming services.
+This includes fixed expenses like rent, variable expenses like groceries, and even small, frequent purchases such as coffee or streaming services.

 You can choose the way that works best for you: